abelcheung/rifiuti2/_posts/2015-05-18-pain-in-timezone-support.md

 ### `TZ` environment variable on Windows is crap

-Current systems don't use `TZ` variable for any common purpose now. [^1] Nowadays, Linux / BSD make use of [Olson time zone database][3] which automatically handles GMT offset and
+Nowadays systems don't use `TZ` variable for common purpose anymore. [^1] Linux / BSD make use of [Olson time zone database][3] which automatically handles GMT offset and
 <abbr title="Daylight Saving Time" class="initialism">DST</abbr>,
 while `TZ` can also be set in well-defined manner to temporarily override system setting.
+Windows users would be familiar with Control Panel settings instead.
 But `TZ` variable in Windows is arbitrary and there is no rigorous checking [^2], resulting in hilarious scenarios:

-1. For example, I can happily use the value `ABC123XYZ` as timezone and it would be accepted as a timezone having -123 hours offset from UTC.
+1. For example, I can happily use the value `ABC123XYZ` as timezone and it would be accepted as a timezone having *-123 hours offset from UTC*.
-   The letters are merely junk &mdash; except that using 4 letters (like `EEST` which is a valid timezone in Istanbul) would cause functions utilitizing `TZ` variable to fail.
+   The letters are merely junk &mdash; except that using 4 letters (like `EEST` which is a valid timezone in Istanbul) would cause functions utilitizing `TZ` variable to wreak havoc.

 2. Compare these 2 commands: